 While the side effects of quitting alcohol cold turkey can be daunting, treatments are available to help alleviate these symptoms.
 The sad fact of the matter is that these withdrawal symptoms can severely hinder a person’s efforts to quit drinking.

 In fact, the effects of these symptoms have the potential to drive a relapse in the early stages of recovering.
-Fortunately, medications are available to ease these side effects.
-Allow the good side effects to motivate you to a brighter future.
+Fortunately, medications are available to ease these effects.
+Allow the good to motivate you to a brighter future.

 Take a step towards a better transition of yourself.
-If you or someone you love are struggling with alcohol addiction and need alcohol rehab treatment, please contact our Miami rehab today by calling 1-800-298-1783.
+If you or someone you love are struggling with alcohol addiction and need alcohol rehab treatment, please contact our rehab in Florida today by calling 1-800-298-1783.